ansible-collections/ibm_zos_core/docs/source/modules/zos_blockinfile.rst

 encoding
-  The character set of the source *src*. :ref:`zos_blockinfile <zos_blockinfile_module>` requires to be provided with correct encoding to read the content of USS file or data set.
+  The character set of the source *src*. `zos_blockinfile <./zos_blockinfile.html>`_ requires it to be provided with correct encoding to read the content of a USS file or data set.
 If this parameter is not provided, this module assumes that USS file or data set is encoded in IBM-1047.

   Supported character sets rely on the charset conversion utility (iconv) version; the most common character sets are supported.